Skip to Content

 Estate Residential Appraisals in York and Cumberland Counties

 An estate appraisal establishes the fair market value of a property for probate filings, trust administration, equitable distribution among heirs, and stepped-up basis reporting.
 In many cases, the required value is not based on today’s market, but on market conditions as of a specific date in the past.
-That distinction is critical.
-Online estimates and informal opinions are not sufficient when the valuation may be relied upon for legal or tax matters.

 If you would like to better understand how fair market value is developed and where key figures appear in a residential appraisal, you may find our guide on how to read a home appraisal report helpful.